Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Schedule Analysis

-- The Blue Devils have seven wins versus Quadrant 3 teams, tied for the 46th-most in the country.
+- The Blue Devils have tied for the 46th-most Quadrant 3 wins in the nation (seven).

 Duke 2022-23 Best Wins